wuzz528/wuzz528.github.io/_posts/2017-08-04-Hadoop-Cluster-Configuration.markdown

   ```

 * Configure `slaves`
   Edit file `slaves` add all slaves' IP address or hostname into it line by line.
+Master also can be added as slave.

-* Add HADOOP_HOME, and add $HADOOP_HOME/sbin, $HADOOP_HOME/bin into PATH in master server
+* Add HADOOP_HOME, and add $HADOOP_HOME/bin into PATH in master server
 * Copy the configured hadoop directory into all slaves
   `scp -r $HADOOP_HOME hadoop@slave`